Kissing Case: Events

 The mothers of the two boys were not allowed to see their children for weeks.
-It became an international cause célèbre: Joyce Egginton, a journalist with the London Observer (United Kingdom), got permission to visit the boys and took their mothers along.
-She smuggled in a camera and took a photograph of the mothers hugging their children.
-Due to the alleged crime, the boys had not been allowed any contact with them for weeks.
-Egginton's photograph was published, "showing the boys had been severely beaten and abused by the arresting police."
-Her story of the case and the related photo were printed throughout Europe and Asia; the London Observer ran a photograph of the children's reunion with their mothers under the headline, "WHY?"
+It became an international cause célèbre: Joyce Egginton, a journalist with the News Chronicle (United Kingdom), got permission to visit the boys and took their mothers along, traveling with Dr. Albert Perry.
+He took a camera and photographed both boys, showing Fuzzy hugging his mother and talking with the journalist.
+Due to the alleged crime and the distance of the reformatory from Monroe, some 80 miles, the boys had not been allowed any contact with their mothers for weeks.
+The News Chronicle ran Egginton's story of the children's reunion with their mothers and the photographs on its front page December 18, 1958, under the headline, "The Negro children in jail for a kiss".
+Her coverage of the case, which included several articles written between November 1958 and January 1960, was syndicated throughout Europe.
 The United States Information Agency reported receiving more than 12,000 letters regarding the case, with most people expressing outrage at the arrests.

 An international committee was formed in Europe to defend Thompson and Simpson.
 Huge demonstrations against the US over this case were held in Paris, Rome, Vienna, and Rotterdam; in the latter city, protesters stoned the US Consulate.
 The US government suffered international embarrassment and shaming.
 In February 1959, North Carolina officials asked the boys' mothers to sign a waiver to obtain the release of their children.
 It would have required the boys to admit to being guilty of the charges, and the mothers refused to sign.

 Two days later, after the boys had spent three months in detention, the governor pardoned Thompson and Simpson without conditions or explanation.
 The state and city never apologized to the boys or their families for their treatment.
 Their lives were overturned.
 Commenting on it in 2011, Brenda Lee Graham, Thompson's sister, said that he was never the same after these events.